 Flexible Dollars and DineXtra

 Flexible dollars and DineXtra are extra cash that can be used at any point during the semester.
 Flexible dollars are built into your meal plan, whereas DineXtra is additional funds that can be purchased on top of your meal plan.
 Both can be used to upgrade your meals/blocks with special options like premium entrées or to purchase items a la carte at any of our dining locations.
 Flexible dollars and DineXtra can also be used at Entropy, our campus convenience store, to purchase grocery items and other sundries.
-In addition to dining locations on campus, they are also accepted off-campus at Eat n' Park on Murray Avenue, Vocelli's Pizza on Baum Boulevard, and Subway on South Craig Street.
+In addition to dining on campus, we also partner with some popular off-campus dining locations.

 Unused flexible dollars do not roll over to the next semester.
 DineXtra balances do roll over from the fall to the spring semester, but your account expires at the end of the spring semester.